Call for Participation

 Paper Submission Information

-Authors are invited to upload papers electronically in Adobe PDF format by visiting the submission area.
+Authors are invited to upload papers electronically in Adobe PDF format by using the EG SRM system.
 Submissions must be anonymous (in which the paper contains no identifying information).
 Video sequences in standard formats may be submitted using the electronic submission system.
 Dual submission to other peer-reviewed conferences or journals is not allowed; any paper submitted to another peer-reviewed venue and under consideration during the HPG review cycle will be rejected.

 Submitted papers will be evaluated by the International Program Committee and external reviewers using double-blind peer review.
 There is no rebuttal process.
-All submissions will either be conditionally accepted with a list of mandatory changes or rejected.
-Conditionally accepted papers will receive a talk slot at the conference.
+All submissions will either be 1) conditionally accepted with a list of mandatory changes for publication in CGF, 2) accepted or 3) rejected.
+All accepted papers will receive a talk slot at the conference.

-Conditionally accepted papers will require a second round of peer review to verify that the mandatory changes have been implemented.
+Papers conditionally accepted to CGF will require a second round of peer review to verify that the mandatory changes have been implemented.
 This second round will be single-blind.
-We will offer a fast track option for the second round with a shortened timeline for authors to implement the mandatory changes.
-Papers that receive final acceptance within the fast track timeline will be provided to the attendees as preprints.

 For further information please contact: email@example.com.

 Paper Length and Format